Job Search

 How to Find Out Which ATS a Company Uses

-Before you can optimize for the platform, you need to know which platform you're dealing with.
-Here's how to find out — and why applying through LinkedIn or Indeed may mean you're not using the ATS at all.
+How to identify which ATS a company uses — and why applying through LinkedIn or Indeed may mean you're not in the employer's system at all.

 You've found a job you want.
-Knowing which ATS the employer uses is a fine-tuning step — it adds a layer of platform-specific feedback on top of the core analysis, and when the answer is easy to find, it's worth grabbing.
+Knowing which ATS the employer uses is a fine-tuning step.
+It adds a layer of platform-specific feedback on top of your resume analysis, and when the answer is easy to find, it's worth grabbing.
 When it isn't, a reasonable guess still helps, and leaving it unknown works too.

-Most job seekers find openings on LinkedIn, Indeed, Glassdoor, or ZipRecruiter.
-Those platforms make it easy to apply without leaving their site — LinkedIn's Easy Apply, Indeed's native apply flow, Glassdoor's one-click option.
+Job boards like LinkedIn, Indeed, Glassdoor, and ZipRecruiter are where most searches start, and where the apply-without-leaving traps live.
+Those platforms make it easy to apply without leaving their site: LinkedIn's Easy Apply, and the native apply flows on Indeed and Glassdoor.
 The appeal is obvious: less friction, faster applications, more volume.

-The problem is that when you use these flows, you're not applying through the employer's ATS.
-You're applying through the aggregator's system, which packages your information and forwards it to the employer.
-What arrives on the recruiter's side depends on the aggregator and the employer's integration — and it's often less complete than a direct application.
+The problem is that when you use these flows, your application goes through the aggregator's intake first, and what lands in the employer's ATS depends on the integration.
+What arrives on the recruiter's side depends on the aggregator and the employer's setup, and it can be less complete than a direct application.

 A few specific issues: